slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Optisom Sleep Health Platform API!
+As an Optisom Platform Level Partner, you can use our API endpoints to obtain information on users, assessments, challenges, diary entries and other information related to the your user's progress through the Optisom Sleep Health Program.

-We have language bindings in Shell, Ruby, and Python!
+We have example code to query the API using Curl.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication